DerekPromineo80/FinalProject/README.md

-Project Participants: Derek McGuire (Solo)

-Title:
+Welcome to Derek McGuire's Final Project Repository!

+Please see the following Documents:
+Final Project - Proposal Template - PDF
+The Tree Harvest - ERD (PDF)
-The Tree Harvest
+The Tree Harvest - URI Mapping (PDF)

-Executive Summary:
-The Tree Harvest REST Web API is designed to work for Foresters who are working in multiple tree fields to harvest multiple trees.
-There are many locations.
-Every location has multiple tree names.
-This is essentially an API that shows where a Forester has been and which Trees have been harvested.

-Initial Features:
-Get a List of Trees
-Get a List of Tree Fields
-Get a List of Foresters
-Create Foresters
-Update Foresters
-Delete Foresters

-Database Design:
-See ERD

-Stretch Goals:
-Get a list of only those trees that have been harvested in certain parks Genus name (from Binomial Name.
-This would be a one to many situation.
-One Genus name has many common names) Adding Photos
+These documents explain the project, the Entity Relationships, and the "commands" to use in the REST Web API Server of your choice.

+Please note that this project has the dependencies for Swagger in place.

+Also, there is a "drops.sql" file that has a quick script to drop all the tables in case you want to start over.
+It is recommended that you use "data.sql" and run the INSERT statements to establish the trees.

+There are JSON files to easily copy and paste into a REST Web API Server that allow you to create Foresters, Tree Fields, and Trees.